-The Baby-Friendly Hospital Initiative (BFHI) is an international program sponsored by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) which certifies hospitals and birthing centers that provide optimal breastfeeding support.
-In order to be designated as Baby-Friendly, hospitals need to fulfill the Ten Steps to Successful Breastfeeding and undergo a rigorous evaluation process.
-These are the Tens Steps:
+The Baby-Friendly® Hospital Initiative is an international program sponsored by the World Health Organization and the United Nations Children's Fund which certifies hospitals and birthing centers that provide optimal breastfeeding support.
+In order to be designated as Baby-Friendly®, facilities need to fulfill the Ten Steps to Successful Breastfeeding and undergo a rigorous evaluation process.